velvia/ScalaStorm/README.md

 Getting Started
 ===============

-The latest version of scala-storm is available as a SNAPSHOT jar from Sonatype OSS.
+The latest version of scala-storm, 0.2.0, corresponds to Storm 0.7.1 and is available as a SNAPSHOT jar from Sonatype OSS.
 Add this to your build.sbt:

 ```scala
 resolvers += "Sonatype Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"